thirumurthis/Learnings/kafka/strimzi-kafka-kraft/blog_notes.md

  | kubectl -n $NAMESPACE apply -f -
 ```

 The configuration to create a registry ui and backend.
-The configuration details can be found in this link #https://www.apicur.io/registry/docs/apicurio-registry/3.2.x/getting-started/assembly-operator-config-reference.html#operator-ingress-reference_registry
+The configuration details can be found in [this link](https://www.apicur.io/registry/docs/apicurio-registry/3.2.x/getting-started/assembly-operator-config-reference.html#operator-ingress-reference_registry)

-The environment variable configured is used to fix the CORS error when accessing the backend service from the ui via browser.
+The environment variable configured fixes the CORS error when accessing the backend service from the ui via browser.

 ```yaml
 apiVersion: registry.apicur.io/v1